-As conservation efforts for Africa’s dwindling giraffe populations tick up, new research points to another reason to protect these elegant ungulates.
+As conservation efforts for Africa’s dwindling giraffe populations tick up, research points to another reason to protect these elegant ungulates.

-New research out of the University of Bristol says giraffes are highly social creatures, long mislabeled as “socially aloof.”
+Research published last year by the University of Bristol says giraffes are highly social creatures, long mislabeled as “socially aloof.”

 Complex social systems

 “The most surprising thing for me is that it has taken until 2021 to recognize that giraffes have a complex social system.
-We have known for decades about other species of socially complex mammal, such as elephants, primates and cetaceans, but it is baffling to me how such a charismatic and well-known species as the giraffe could have been so understudied until recently,” Zoe Muller, study author and biologist at the University Of Bristol’s School of Biological Sciences, said in a statement.
+We have known for decades about other species of socially complex mammal, such as elephants, primates and cetaceans, but it is baffling to me how such a charismatic and well-known species as the giraffe could have been so understudied until recently,” Zoe Muller, study author and biologist at the University Of Bristol’s School of Biological Sciences, said in a statement last year.

-The research points to a rare theory about animals in the wild, called the grandmother hypothesis.
+The research points to a rare theory about animals in the wild called the grandmother hypothesis.
 Seen in a few species outside of humans, including orcas and elephants, females live long after their prime reproductive years in what’s believed to be a way to help the species survive.
 In these matrilineal societies, 30 percent of the lifetime of female giraffes were “post-reproductive”.
 For elephants, that number is closer to 23 percent; in orcas, it’s 35 percent.
 In humans, it can be upwards of 50 percent.